thephoeron/babylon/doc/overview.md

 became an easily portable system, as is demonstrated by more than a dozen successful portations to seven different Lisp systems.

-**Target group:**
+### Target group:

-Version 2.3 of BABYLON is primarily designed as a system for research and development,

-teaching and training.
+Version 2.3 of BABYLON is primarily designed as a system for research and development, teaching and training.

-**Knowledge representation in BABYLON:**
+### Knowledge representation in BABYLON:

 BABYLON offers the following languages for knowledge representation:

-&bull; Prolog
+- Prolog

-&bull; objects
+- objects

-&bull; production rules
+- production rules

-&bull; onstraints

-**The BABYLON paradigm:**
+- constraints

+### The BABYLON paradigm:

 BABYLON provides an independent specialist for each formalism, i.e. in metaphoric terms:

-&bull; a logician accustomed to proceed analytically, to decompose goals into subgoals and problems into subproblems;
+- a logician accustomed to proceed analytically, to decompose goals into subgoals and problems into subproblems;

-&bull; a stockkeeper possessing information on well-known things (objects), managing this information and thus rousing expectations.
+- a stockkeeper possessing information on well-known things (objects), managing this information and thus rousing expectations.
 Of course, the stockkeeper can extend the stock, update old information etc.;

-&bull; a pragmatist living fully in present-day reality, being concentrated on the concrete and r ecommending actions to be performed in accordance with the specific situation;
+- a pragmatist living fully in present-day reality, being concentrated on the concrete and r ecommending actions to be performed in accordance with the specific situation;

-&bull; a supervisor controlling the performance of actions, asking for future consequences and tracing back the reasons for current situations.
+- a supervisor controlling the performance of actions, asking for future consequences and tracing back the reasons for current situations.
 The interaction of the specialists follows the principle of distributed problem solving.
 There is an other specialist for coordination:

-&bull; the manager receiving tasks to be accomplished, selecting the suitable specialist, delegating the task and securing the delivery of the result to the correct place.
+- the manager receiving tasks to be accomplished, selecting the suitable specialist, delegating the task and securing the delivery of the result to the correct place.